-Mu Qiao is currently a Research Staff Member at IBM Research - Almaden.
+Mu Qiao has been a Research Staff Member at IBM Research - Almaden since 2012.
 His research is focused on data science, big data, and artificial intelligence, especially developing advanced machine learning methods and applying them in solving real world problems.
 He has served as organizational chair, technical program committee member, and reviewer for many top tier international conferences and journals, as well as panelist on U.S. National Science Foundation (NSF) grant review panels.
 He co-founded the IBM Research Accelerated Discovery Forum (w.
-Laura Haas) in 2013, which aims to bring together IBM and external distinguished researchers and practitioners to share their expertise in all aspects of big data and analytics.
-The forum has hosted about 100 world famous speakers and attracted over 6,000 attendees.
+Dr. Laura Haas) in 2013, which aims to bring together IBM and external distinguished researchers and practitioners to share their expertise in all aspects of big data and analytics.
+The forum has hosted more than 100 world famous speakers and attracted over 8,000 attendees.
 To date, he also holds 20+ U.S. patents/patent applications in the areas of machine learning, artificial intelligence, cloud computing, information retrieval, and blockchain.
-Before joining IBM Research in 2012, Mu Qiao obtained his Ph.D. in Computer Science and Engineering from Penn State University.
+Mu Qiao obtained his Ph.D. in Computer Science and Engineering and M.S. in Statistics (concurrent degree) from Penn State University in 2012.
 He has held research positions at eBay Research Labs, IBM T. J. Watson Research Center, and Xerox PARC.
 He obtained his B.S.
 (Highest Honors) in Computer Science from Harbin Institute of Technology, Harbin, China, in 2007.